 • Wash and dry produce. • Peel and mince or grate ginger.
 Trim green beans if necessary; cut crosswise into 2-inch pieces.
 Trim and thinly slice scallions, separating whites from greens.

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in a small pot over medium-high heat.
 Add half the ginger; cook, stirring, until fragrant, 1 minute. • Stir in rice, ¾ cup water (1½ cups for 4), and a big pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

-• While rice cooks, add green beans and a splash of water to a medium microwave-safe bowl; cover with plastic wrap.
+• While rice cooks, in a medium microwave-safe bowl, add green beans and a splash of water; cover with plastic wrap.
 Microwave until tender, 1-2 minutes.
 Drain. • Heat a large, preferably nonstick, pan over medium-high heat.
 Add peanuts, 1 tsp sugar (2 tsp for 4 servings), and 2 TBSP water.
 Cook, stirring, until water has evaporated and peanuts are coated and lightly toasted, 3-5 minutes. • Turn off heat; transfer to a small bowl.
+Wash out pan.

-• Fluff rice with a fork and season with salt and pepper.
-Divide between bowls. • Taste and season pork stir-fry with salt and pepper; spoon over rice.
+• Fluff rice with a fork and season with salt and pepper. • Divide rice between bowls; top with stir-fry.
 Sprinkle with scallion greens and peanuts.
 Serve.